DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 The Incident Response Team:
   - CTO/CEO
   - Lead DevOps
-  - Lead Development
+  - Lead Developer

 In response to a systems compromise, the Response Team and designees will: